gmyrland/hg.gmyrland.com/content/data/2019-02-03_exploratory_analysis.md

 ...
 ```

-Developing a thermal predictor will involve deriving an underlying model of the flight characteristics of the glider from this data, as well as other sources of information (such third party APIs for weather conditions and topographical information).
+Developing a thermal predictor will involve deriving an underlying model of the flight characteristics of the glider from this data, as well as other sources of information (such as third party APIs for weather conditions and topographical information).
 This understanding will then be required to develop a model for thermal behaviour based on the various in-flight interactions with thermals contained within the dataset.

 To begin to explore the data, I'll start by looking at a specific flight to see what sort of information can be determined from the vario data.